Proposal Submission Information

 on the web at: http://www.otd.ou.edu.

-A patent is a grant issued by the U. S. Patent and Trademark Office (PTO) that provides the assignee of
+A patent is a grant issued by a granting authority, such as the U. S. Patent and Trademark Office (PTO), that provides the assignee of

-the patent the right to keep others from practicing or using its patented invention.
+the patent the right to prevent others from making, using, selling, or importing the patented invention in that country.
 Patents are issued for inventions

 Copyright is a form of legal protection available for works of creativity, including but not limited to original